sheunq/Car-store-Database/README.md

 # Car-store
-This data contain database of a car store
+This data contain database of a car store downloaded from mysqltutorial.org
-Sales
-employees
-offices
-orders
-products
-payments